 Once you open a file in

-nano you can type whatever you want, and once your done, use
+nano you can type whatever you want, and once you are done, use

 CTRL+X to close and save the file.

 I hope these Terminal commands were helpful, and I challenge you to have a play around with these.

 Let me know in the comments if there are any really good ones I might have missed.